Russo-Ukrainian war (2022–present): Russian military buildup and demands

-The December 2021 Russian ultimatum to NATO, included demands that NATO end activity in its Eastern European member states and ban Ukraine or any former Soviet state from ever joining the alliance.
-Russia's government said NATO was a threat and warned of a military response if it followed an "aggressive line".
-Some demands had already been ruled out by NATO.
-A US official said the US was willing to discuss the proposals, but there were some "the Russians know are unacceptable".
-Eastern European states willingly joined NATO for security reasons, and the last time a country bordering Russia had joined was in 2004.
-Ukraine had not yet applied, and some members were wary of letting it join.
-Barring Ukraine would go against NATO's "open door" policy, and against treaties agreed to by Russia.
-NATO secretary general Jens Stoltenberg replied that "Russia has no say" on whether Ukraine joins, and "no right to establish a sphere of influence to try to control their neighbours".
-NATO underlined that it is a defensive alliance, and it had co-operated with Russia until the latter annexed Crimea.
-It offered to improve communication with Russia, and negotiate limits on missile placements and military exercises, as long as Russia withdrew troops from Ukraine's borders, but Russia did not.
+The December 2021 Russian ultimatum to NATO included demands that NATO end all activity in its Eastern European member states and ban Ukraine or any former Soviet state from ever joining the alliance.
+Russia's government said NATO was a threat and warned of a military response if it followed an "aggressive line."
+A US official said the US was willing to discuss the proposals, but there were some that "the Russians know are unacceptable" and had already been ruled out.
+NATO Secretary General Jens Stoltenberg replied that "Russia has no veto" on whether Ukraine joins and "has no right to establish a sphere of influence to try to control their neighbours."
+NATO underlined that it is a defensive alliance and had co-operated with Russia until the Crimea annexation.

+Several Western political analysts suggested that Russia knew its "unrealistic demands" would be rejected, giving it a pretext to invade.
+No countries bordering Russia had joined NATO since 2004.
+Ukraine had not yet applied, and some NATO states would likely veto its membership.
+Analysts Taras Kuzio and Vladimir Socor agree that "when Russia made its decision to invade Ukraine, that country was more remote than ever not only from NATO membership but also from any track that might lead to membership."
+Political scientists Michael McFaul and Robert Person said Russia's occupation of Crimea and the Donbas had already blocked Ukraine's NATO membership; they suggested Putin's real aim was to subjugate Ukraine.

+NATO offered to negotiate some of Russia's demands and to improve military transparency, as long as Russia stopped its troop buildup.
+The alliance rejected Russia's demand to keep Ukraine out of NATO forever, pointing out that Russia had signed agreements affirming the right of Ukraine and other countries to join alliances.
+The US proposed that it and Russia sign an agreement not to station missiles or troops in Ukraine.
+Putin replied that Russia's demands had been "ignored," and the Russian troop buildup continued.

 Western leaders vowed heavy sanctions should Putin invade rather than negotiate.
-French president Emmanuel Macron and German chancellor Olaf Scholz met Putin in February 2022 to dissuade him from an invasion.
-Putin told him that Ukraine should not be an independent state.
-Scholz told Ukrainian president Zelenskyy to declare Ukraine a neutral country and renounce its aspirations to join NATO.
-Zelenskyy replied that Putin could not be trusted, as he had broken agreements.
-Ukraine had been a neutral country in 2014 when Russia occupied Crimea and invaded the Donbas.
-Zelenskyy made a speech at the Munich Security Conference, calling for Western powers to end their "appeasement" towards Putin and give a clear time-frame for when Ukraine could join NATO.
-Analysts Taras Kuzio and Vladimir Socor agree that "when Russia made its decision to invade Ukraine, that country was more remote than ever not only from NATO membership but from any track that might lead to membership".
+French president Emmanuel Macron and German chancellor Olaf Scholz met Putin in February 2022 to dissuade him from invading.
+Putin told Scholz that Ukraine should not be an independent state.
+Zelenskyy said Putin had broken agreements and could not be trusted to respect Ukrainian neutrality.
+At the Munich Security Conference, Zelenskyy called for Western powers to end their "appeasement" of Putin and give a timeframe for when Ukraine could join NATO.